apjansing/Nifi-Processors/README.md

 Current processors are:
 JsonFlattener - Functioning.
-JsonAccordion - 25% functional (can flatten basic Jsons).
+JsonAccordion - 50% functional -- only Flattening has been confirmed to work, but the basis of the code for recompression is there